cr625/yamoz/README.md

 1. Start YAMZ via `flask run`
 1. If you want to use migrations, first delete the alembic version from the restored db.
 1. `flask db init`

+# Docker

+To replicate the build environment in a container using Docker, first build the image using:

+`docker build -t yamz .`

+...then run the container with:

+`docker run -p 5003:5000 yamz`

+A web interface will then be available at `http://localhost:5003`.